Britain's FTSE underperforms Europe after Draghi promises policy review

 By Alistair Smout and Kit Rees

-LONDON Oct 22 (Reuters) - Britain’s top share index edged higher on Thursday, failing to match a sharp rally in euro zone shares after European Central Bank President Mario Draghi stoked prospects of further monetary easing, sending the euro lower.
+LONDON Oct 22 (Reuters) - Britain’s top share index was steady on Thursday, failing to match a sharp rally in euro zone shares after European Central Bank President Mario Draghi stoked prospects of further monetary easing, sending the euro lower.

 Britain’s FTSE 100 was volatile immediately after Draghi said that the ECB would keep its asset-purchases unchanged but would re-examine its policy at its meeting in December.

-The index closed up 0.4 percent at 6,376.28 points, with the pound’s strength against the euro counteracting renewed appetite for equities following Draghi’s comments.
+The index settled up just 0.1 percent at 6,354.45 at 1337 GMT, with the pound’s strength against the euro counteracting renewed appetite for equities following Draghi’s comments.
 Euro weakness fuelled outperformance in euro zone shares, up 2.1 percent.

 “Draghi’s comments today indicate to us that the ECB has noted the stubbornly slow return of inflation to target and raises the possibility of further unconventional easing before the end of the year,” said Alastair George, Chief Strategist at Edison Investment Research.